 Three things to look for with stomach pain

-Suhail Sharif, MD, a general surgeon at Medical City Fort Worth and Medical City Alliance says there are three things you should look for that can help diagnose the source of abdominal pain, including:
+Here are three things you can look for that might help provide some clues about the source of abdominal pain, including:

 - Type of pain: Is it a dull, achy, constant pain?
 Or more of a sharp, stabbing pain that comes and goes?
 This can tell doctors a lot about what might be going on.